launchdarkly/integration-framework/docs/capabilities.md

 By default, users must specify a custom property name and key when they attach the custom property value to a feature flag.
 This step introduces the possibility of user error.
 To prevent this, developers can _reserve_ a custom property for their integration, which makes it much easier for users to correctly add the property's value to feature flags.

 Reserved custom properties are simple to define.
-Their only requirements are a `name` and `key`.
+Their only requirements are a `name` and `key`, adding a `description` is optional.

 After your integration is configured by a user, the custom property starts appearing in the dropdown on the flag's Settings page.